astrocomputing/book/chapter-08.md

 **Output, Testing, and Extension:** The primary output is the `astropy.table.Table` containing the list of objects found.
 Printing key columns and the total count provides a summary. **Testing** involves verifying the coordinates returned are indeed within the specified radius of M31's center and checking if the object types seem plausible.
 Comparing the results (e.g., the count or specific objects) with a manual query via the SIMBAD web interface provides validation. **Extensions** could include varying the search radius, querying around different targets, querying other SCS services (like NED), plotting the positions of the found objects using `matplotlib` and `SkyCoord`, or cross-matching the SIMBAD results with another catalog (e.g., Gaia) using positional matching techniques (Sec 5.5 or Chapter 11).

-*(Code example identical to the one provided in the previous response for Application 8.A)*
 ```python
 # --- Code Example: Application 8.A ---
 # Note: Requires installation: pip install astroquery